kgrid-objects/cpic-collection/README.md

 # CPIC gudieline objects
-This is a collection of objects that focus on dosing guidelines as provided by the CPIC pharmacogenomic guidelines.
+This is a collection of objects that focus on dosing guidelines as provided by the [CPIC pharmacogenomic guidelines] (https://cpicpgx.org/guidelines/).
 These objects generally take allele pairs as inputs and return the correct dosing guideline based on a patient's alleles.

 # Making CPIC objects
 All CPIC guideline objects have a few things in common.
 All CPIC objects should